 Framing Social Commentary in Short Story Collections by Southern Women Writers

-A riveting history on how southern women writers negotiated authorial control in the late nineteenth-century through early twentieth-century periodical market
+A riveting history of how southern women writers negotiated authorial control in the late nineteenth- through early twentieth-century periodical market

 Between the 1880s and the 1940s, opportunities for southern white women writers increased dramatically, bolstered by readers’ demands for southern stories in northern periodicals.
 Confined by magazine requirements and social expectations, writers often relied on regional settings and tropes to attract publishers and readers before publishing work in a collection.
 Selecting and ordering magazine stories for these collections was not arbitrary or dictated by editors, despite a male-dominated publishing industry.
 Instead, it allowed writers to privilege stories, or to contextualize a story by its proximity to other tales, as a form of social commentary.
 For Kate Chopin, Ellen Glasgow, Marjorie Kinnan Rawlings, and Katherine Anne Porter—the authors featured in this book—publishing a volume of stories enabled them to construct a narrative framework of their own.